gogogarrett/gogogarrett.github.io/_posts/2014-08-16-programming-in-elixir-with-the-phoenix-framework-building-a-basic-CRUD-app.markdown

 Which could then be used in the templates with `<%= capitalize(@user.content) %>`.

-Let's get back to our Welcome page and create a simple template, which uses the EEx templating framework - [more can be found here](http://elixir-lang.org/docs/stable/eex/).
+Let's get back to our Welcome page and create a simple template, which uses the [EEx templating framework](http://elixir-lang.org/docs/stable/eex/).

-This template will be injected into the `templates/layouts/application.html.eex` file where we specifiy using the `<%= @inner %>` tag.
-Very similar to `<%= yield %>` in rails applications.

 __file__: `web/templates/index.eex`